-To get started you first need to identify all the IT assets your organization has, which might be subject to those risks.
-Then you can understand the losses you might incur should certain risk events happen, and implement prudent steps to keep those risks in check.
+To get started, you first need to identify all your organization’s IT assets, which might be subject to those risks.
+Then, you can understand the losses you might incur should certain risk events happen and implement prudent steps to keep those risks in check.

-Each asset has different associated risks, and the importance (the “criticality”) of each asset varies as well.
+Each asset has different associated risks, and the importance (the “criticality”) also varies.
 Your cybersecurity risk management plan will need to account for all those factors.

 Creating an Asset Register for IT Risk Analysis

 Risk assessments typically take one of two approaches.
-Most common is to start by compiling an inventory of your IT assets; the other method is to consider various scenarios or identified risks that can lead to a compromised asset or breach.
+The most common is to start by compiling an inventory of your IT assets; the other method is to consider various scenarios or identified risks that can lead to a compromised asset or breach.

 Creating an asset register helps to clarify what is valuable in your company and who is responsible for it.
-Without knowing what you have and who is in charge of protecting those assets, you will never fully understand the technology risks to your company.
+You need to know what you have and who is in charge of protecting those assets to understand the technology risks to your company entirely.

 It might be that asset owners aren’t sure what assets fall within their responsibility.
 In that case, recommend that they list all the software they use, the documents in their binders and file cabinets, the employees in the department, and the equipment in their office, among others.
 Assets might include:

-• Hardware: laptops, servers, printers, cell phones, USB sticks.
+• Hardware: laptops, servers, printers, cell phones, USB sticks, authentication keys.

 • Software: purchased software and free software.